Modernly designed loft bathroom in Wirksworth

 Generate more room – enhance the worth of your house with a loft conversion

-It’s a dilemma many house owners deal with at some point.
+It’s a dilemma many homeowners deal with at some point.
 A property that once supplied sufficient room for your growing household all of a sudden appears frustratingly small.
 Naturally, you ask yourself whether the time is right to sell up and move somewhere bigger.

-So what is the best method to extend your house – on a tight budget – without the upheaval of moving, and increase your property’s value?
-A house extension is the obvious answer.
-This provides flexibility of style, allowing you to add the wanted quantity of additional area to your house.
+So what is the best way to extend your house – on a tight budget – without the upheaval of moving, and increase your property’s value?
+A house extension is the obvious response.
+This provides flexibility of design, allowing you to add the wanted quantity of additional area to your house.
 But for many home owners a property extension won’t be feasible for reasons of time and expense.

 Rather, you could look skyward for inspiration, towards your unused loft area.
 Your attic might be suitable for conversion depending upon numerous factors.
 These consist of roof structure and height and the practicalities of installing a staircase.
 A loft conversion boasts many benefits over an extension.
 It is less likely to need planning permission and won’t reduce garden size.
 In many cases, it can be finished in a shorter time frame and could cost less too.
 And yes, it might add a tidy sum to the value of your house.